Godavari River System: Map with Tributaries

 Tributaries of Godavari River

 The Godavari River, a significant watercourse in India, benefits greatly from a network of tributaries that contribute substantially to its flow.
-The Pranhita River stands as the largest tributary, covering approximately 34.87% of the drainage basin, serving as a vital water source for the Godavari.
+The Pranhita River stands as the largest tributary, covering approximately 34.87% of the drainage basin, and serving as a vital water source for the Godavari.
 On the right bank, tributaries like Pravara, Manjira, and Maner collectively account for around 16.14% of the basin’s coverage.

 On the left bank, pivotal tributaries including Indravathi, Purna, Pranhita, and Sabari form a substantial portion, encompassing nearly 59.7% of the overall catchment area.
 The remainder, constituting 24.16% of the basin’s coverage, comprises the Godavari River itself across its upper, middle, and lower stretches.

-Left Bank Tributaries:
+Left Bank Tributaries

 • Wainganga